jhhspace/mediacorp-radio-player/README.md

 !cmds                # Show help
 !play <station>      # Play a station (e.g. !play yes933)
-!stop                # Stop playback and leave voice channel
+!stop                # Stop playback and leave voice channel !np                  # Gives you the current music being played in the radio with a spotify link to it
 ```

 ### 🧠 Notes